 - Activates and enhances rewards circuitry that make you feel good.

 Keep in mind that adults have a fully-developed frontal cortex, which controls impulsivity and decision-making.
 And yet, just after a couple hours of your favorite fast-paced, action movie, even you have a hard time focusing on reading a book and sitting still.

 In the still-developing, 3-year-old brain, this level of impulsivity control is not present.
 Therefore, the flashing glitter of screens starts to create an attention template (more on templates later) that no kindergarten teacher can compete with.

 Virtual Reality is Replacing Morphine

-The orgasm-like neurological impact of screens on brains is so profound that the University of Washington Medical Center is now using virtual reality video games instead of addiction-forming narcotic painkillers as part of its pain-management program for severe burn victims.
+The neurological impact of screens on brains is so profound in some children that the University of Washington Medical Center is now using virtual reality video games instead of addiction-forming narcotic painkillers as part of its pain-management program for severe burn victims.
 By playing the game SnowWorld through a set of VR goggles and using a joystick to throw snowballs at cute penguins, severe burn patients find that their sensation of pain decreases greatly while playing the game.

 In other words, virtual reality is taking the place of morphine.

 Whether you believe it was creation or evolution, human beings have brains that are wired for rewards.